On Erasure Combinatorial Batch Codes: Narrowing the gap

 \begin{theorem} Let $r\geq 0$, $k\geq 3$, and $m\geq r+k$.
 If

 for an appropriate constant $F(k,m,r)\leq \frac{k-1}{r+k-1}\binom{m}{r+k-2}$, then

 \end{theorem}

-Before proving the theorem, we first prove some technical lemmas that are in line with the argument of Bujit\'as and Tuza~\cite{tuza2}.
-After proving Theorem~\ref{thm:fmkr}, we follow up with some concepts from design theory, then show that the existence of a design with certain parameters significantly reduces the complexity of the lower bound in Theorem~\ref{thm:fmkr}.
+Before proving the theorem, we first prove some technical lemmas that are in line with the arguments of Paterson, Stinson, and Wei~\cite{psw} as well as Bujt\'as and Tuza~\cite{tuza2}.
+We then define $F(k,m,r)$, and follow with the proof of Theorem \ref{thm:fmkr}.
+We conclude the section with some concepts from design theory, then show that the existence of a design with certain parameters significantly reduces the complexity of the lower bound in Theorem~\ref{thm:fmkr}.

-\begin{lemma} Let $A$ represent an $r$-CBC and for each $i > r$, let $\ell_i$ denote the number of columns of $A$ with cardinality $i$.
+The proof method of the following lemma is similar to Theorem~8 of Paterson, Stinson, and Wei~\cite{psw}, which gives an upper bound on the number of columns within a range of cardinalities. \begin{lemma} Let $A$ represent an $r$\CBC\ and for each $i > r$, let $\ell_i$ denote the number of columns of $A$ with cardinality $i$.
 Then

 \end{lemma} \begin{proof} We count in two ways the number $a$ of pairs $(R,A_j)$ where $R\subseteq[m]$, $|R|=r+k-1$, $j\in[n]$, and $A_j\subseteq R$.
 By Theorem~\ref{thm:grhc}, every $(r+k-1)$-subset $R$ of $[m]$ contains at most $k-1$ columns of $A$.
 Therefore $a\leq (k-1)\binom{m}{r+k-1}$.
 Furthermore, for each column of $A$ with cardinality $i$, there are $\binom{m-i}{r+k-1-i}$ $(r+k-1)$-subsets $R$ of $[m]$ containing it.
 Therefore